 Vertical Heterophoria is an eye condition which is caused by an unnoticeably tiny difference in the height of each eye, making one eye slightly higher than the other.
 Affecting as much as 2/3 of the population, this misalignment is so slight that it cannot be detected by the naked eye.
 Even if you’ve worn glasses or contacts for years, you’ve probably never heard of this vision imperfection.
 It is also called Binocular Vision Dysfunction or BVD by some eye doctors.
 Vision Specialists of Michigan has produced a great video where other medical professionals discuss the condition.

 During a Binocular Vision Exam, expect to spend 45 minutes to an hour with Dr. Deviney.
 Some of the tests will look just like what you may have had done in your “routine” eye exams over the years.
 However, additional time and attention will be dedicated to assessing the alignment of your eyes through a variety of 3D tests and what’s called associated phoria testing.
 Most all optometrists know how to do this, but it’s the interpretation of the results that can vary dramatically.

 If eye misalignment is found, Dr. Deviney will trial frame prismatic lenses for you in the exam room so that you can experience the potential results right then and there.
 If your feedback is positive, you will be written a prescription right then and will be able to go out and purchase glasses for the new prescription.
+You may even be a candidate for the newest medical lens on the market: the neurolens.
 Because of the complexity, it will usually take our offsite lab 7 to 10 business days to get the new glasses back to us.